 This course introduces the student to the operation and management of a wide variety of lodging and resort facilities.
 The student will explore, in detail, front desk operations, housekeeping, reservations, as well as other lodging property departments.
+Strategic management is at the center of this course.
+(Fall semester)

-HTM-3130 Hospitality and Tourism Law and Ethics
+HTM-3130 Hospitality and Tourism Law and Ethics 3 credits

-3 credits Prerequisite: Senior standing.
+Prerequisite: Senior standing.
 The objective of this course is to familiarize the student with the general law and legal precedents and cases pertaining to the tourism and hospitality industry.
 The student will be exposed to contract law, discrimination, negligence, employment law, food and liquor liability, licensing and regulations, and travel law.
 Ethics in the tourism and hospitality industry is integrated throughout the semester.
 Students will analyze a variety of cases during the semester.
+(Spring semester)

-(Spring semester.)
-HTM-3140 Hospitality Technology
+HTM-3140 Hospitality Technology 3 credits

 This course introduces the student to the hardware and software technology present in lodging operations today.
-Students will explore integrative Property Management Systems and yield management systems.
-Students will also develop, design and build a hospitality related web site during the semester.
+Students will explore integrative property management systems and yield management systems.
+Students will also develop, design and build a hospitality-related website during the semester.